ControlCompany/InfectedCompany/README.md

 and ends when they are all neutralized or if the infection/insanity recedes.
 The facility is put into lockdown mode during quarantine:

 - An alarm and announcer will signal the start and end of the quarantine phase
-- Facility entrances and emergency exits are locked
+- Facility **main** entrances are locked, emergency exits remain unlocked from within the facility
 - Teleporters are disabled
 - Ship monitors are disabled
 - Walkie-talkies are disabled